 Sometimes referred to as a NFA trust, this legal instrument makes it possible to own and make NFA items in all states where such items are legal.
 Attorney drafted trust can offer you the peace of mind of knowing that your Wyoming gun trust has been prepared by a licensed legal professional in your state.

-Having a Wyoming attorney create your trust is not the only option available.
+Having a Wyoming gun trust lawyer create your trust is not the only option available.
 If you are confident in your abilities to follow instructions and simply fill in the blanks, a do it yourself gun trust may be a more affordable option and afford you more privacy.

 What weapons are regulated by the National Firearms Act ?